Get to Know the Therapeutic Benefits of a Warm Water Pool

 There are many benefits to using warm water pools, some of which are described here:

 Buoyancy: The natural buoyancy of water means that exercises that might stress joints on land are much less troublesome here.
-Buoyancy means individuals in pools can experience less compression on their joints than on land, and also enjoy the benefits of an increase in agility as the body moves against the gentle pressure of water.
+Buoyancy means individuals in pools can experience less compression on their joints than on land.
+Individuals also enjoy the benefits of an increase in agility as the body moves against the gentle pressure of water.

 Classes at the pool include Aqua Fit, Total Knee and Hip, Aqua Yoga, HydroRider, Deep Water Exercises, Whole Body Conditioning, and others.
-To learn more about the Nelson Wellness Center’s warm water pool and its many benefits, contact the wellness team today.
+To learn more about the Nelson Wellness Center’s warm water pool and its many benefits, contact the wellness team today by calling (320) 335-6635 or fill out an online form.